 Sitting proudly on the mountain top, the best view of the old man involves a (pretty steep) walk up the hill to the viewpoint and in this guide, we’re going to take you through exactly how you do this, including how long it takes and what else to look out for.

-We have been up to the Old Man of Storr twice now and we doubt that will be our last time.
+We have been up to the Old Man of Storr so many times now and it is one of those things that I don’t think we will ever visit Skye and not do.
 There are so many things to do on the Isle of Skye and this is definitely one of our favourites.
-We have made the trip once during a summer heatwave (strange for Scotland I know), as well as once during a UK weather warning for high winds, rain and snow (more realistic weather for Scotland).
+We have made the trip once during a summer heatwave (strange for Scotland I know), as well as a number of other times in winter when it has been wet and windy.

-Although this weather resulted in us sleeping in the car rather than in a tent, visiting the Isle of Skye in winter meant that this tourist hotspot was a lot quieter than in the summer months.
-If you brave the cold like us, you will also see completely different colours to that of the summer months, a sight definitely worth seeing.
+Although this meant we weren’t guaranteed the weather or clear views, visiting the Isle of Skye in winter means that this tourist hotspot is a lot quieter than in the summer months.
+If you can brave the weather, you will also see completely different colours to that of the summer months, a sight definitely worth seeing.